Sudan begins releasing blocked supplies for Darfur peacekeepers

 The Darfur conflict began in 2003 when mainly non-Arab tribes took up arms against the Arab-led government in Khartoum, accusing it of discrimination.

-According to the United Nations, as many as 300,000 people have been killed, some 4.4 million people need aid and more than 2.5 million have been displaced.
-Although the killings have eased, the insurgency continues and Khartoum has sharply escalated attacks on rebel groups over the past year.
+According to the United Nations, as many as 300,000 people have been killed, some 4.4 million people need aid and more than 2.5 million are displaced.
+Although the killings have eased, but the insurgency continues and Khartoum has sharply escalated attacks on rebel groups over the past year.